 Contractors License in Utah

-STEP 3: When you have successfully passed your exam, you will be required to send the passing score, the application for licensure, and your documentation of work experience to Utah State.
+Once you have successfully passed your exams, you will be required to send the passing score, the application for licensure, and your documentation of work experience to Utah State.
 The packet for the license application, as well as the instructions for completion of the application will be included with the course.
 The application will have to be sent to the following: